How Many National Parks Are There?

 When it comes to the question of how many national parks there are in the US, the answer isn’t as straightforward as you might imagine.
 It all depends on what you mean by “national park.”
 In this blog, we’ll dive into the different definitions and explain why the answer isn’t so simple.

-There are a few different ways you could answer the question of how many national parks there are in the US.
-If you’re asking how many national parks in the United States are specifically designated as “national parks” by the National Park Service (NPS), the answer is 63.
-However, the NPS also manages other types of federal lands, and if you count all the places that the NPS manages, the number jumps up to 423 as of December 2022.
+There are a few different ways to answer the question, “how many national parks there are in the US?”
+If you’re asking how many national parks in the United States are specifically designated as “national parks” by the National Park Service, the answer is 63.
+However, in addition to these 63 national parks the National Park Service (NPS) also manages other types of federal lands.
+If you count all the places that the NPS manages, the number jumps up to 425 as of November 2023.

 This larger number includes places that are designated as national monuments, national preserves, national historic sites, national recreation areas, and more.
 While these places are managed by the NPS, they aren’t technically considered “national parks” even though they are often referred to as such.